gsarradin42/cv-generator/README.md

 # CV Generator

-Generate a CV to HTML (and soon PDF) format using data recorded through YAML files.
+Generate a CV to HTML format using data recorded through YAML files.

+Weasyprint can be used to convert to PDF.
+If document layout is a little bit complex (using columns), prefered using web browser's printing feature. (it's possible to do printing in headless mode through selenium)

 Goal: have the control of CV data for versioning (with Git), easier to create / modify / insert new XP, easier to maintain several languages, fork it, backport it, tag it, etc.